amplience/dc-extension-product-selector/README.md

 ### SFCC (proxy)

-To use this mode, you will also need to ensure that "Allow same origin" is disabled within the [extension's settings](#Permissions).
-You will also need to build and host your own version of [sfcc-product-search-proxy](https://github.com/amplience/sfcc-product-search-proxy).
+To use this mode, you will need to build and host your own version of [sfcc-product-search-proxy](https://github.com/amplience/sfcc-product-search-proxy).
+To use this mode as a registered extension, you will also need to ensure that "Allow same origin" is disabled within the [extension's settings](#Permissions).
+If you reference the extension using `url` this will happen automatically.

 The extension works with 'list of text' properties and supports the following parameters:

 ```json
 {